 I believe in some contexts it may be useful to stop and think but in almost all contexts the answer for inaction is, don’t think, just do it.
 Results are not entirely in our hands, but our actions are.

 My Gym teacher used to shout to me when I used to rest between the lunges: “Enjoy the pain! “she said.
-And I learnt to :)
+And I learned to

 Self-motivation is a choice!